10 Ways to Help Reduce the Noise in an Apartment

 MOVE YOUR FURNITURE AROUND

-Same with your living room, move your couch just a touch away from the wall.
-This will also help in preventing minor scrapes on the wall caused by furniture.
+The same thing goes for your living room— move your couch a touch away from the wall to reduce outside noise.
+A bonus of this is that it will also help in preventing minor wall scrapes that are caused by furniture.

 BUY A NOISE CANCELLING MACHINE

-Sleep in peace knowing this machine will drown out the noise and surround you in a more peaceful setting.
+Sleep in peace knowing this machine will drown out the noise and surround you in a more restful setting.

-These can be found at almost any larger wholesale supercenter (Walmart, Target, Costco) or Amazon.
+These can be found at almost any wholesale supercenter (Walmart, Target, Costco) or online.

 BUY THICKER CURTAINS

-Do you work the 3rd shift?
-Are you a big napper during the day?
+Do you work the late shift and sleep when the sun’s out?
+Do you like to take naps during the day?
 Invest in black-out curtains!

-Not only will you never wake up early due to the sun shining through your windows, these heavy-duty curtains can also muffle any outside noises like traffic and the noises of a busy city.
-These curtains are worth the price tag.
+Not only will you never wake up early due to the sun shining through your windows, but these heavy-duty curtains can also muffle any outside noises, like traffic and the noises of a busy city.
+They are worth the money and can be purchased at stores that sell home products.

 USE POOL NOODLES

-Here is one for the creative thinkers!
-Ever think pool noodles were meant just for swimming in the summer?
+Here’s one for the creative thinkers!
+Did you think that pool noodles were meant just for swimming in the summer?

 No way!
 Take that Styrofoam floatie and make it into a barrier at the bottom of your door!

-Cut your noodle to size, use foam glue to conceal the Styrofoam with a fabric of your choosing, and then attach it to your door with Velcro strips, which make for easy removal and easy cleaning of the fabric!
+Cut your noodle to size, use foam glue to conceal the Styrofoam with a fabric of your choosing, and then attach it to your door with Velcro strips, which make for easy removal.

-This will aid in blocking out the hallway or common area noises as well as blocking out any extra light.
+This will aid in blocking out the hallway or common area noises, along with any extra light.
+You can find these foam noodles at almost any pool supply store or on Amazon.

 ADD A STYLISH BOOKCASE

-Have a noisy yappy dog or a neighbor with terrible taste in music?
+Does your neighbor have a noisy dog or bad taste in music?

 Here is an easy way to create a barrier between you and the wall.

-Not only will you be cancelling the dog barking, but you will be adding a great focal wall to your living room or bedroom.
+Not only will you be canceling out the unwanted sound, but you will also be adding a stylish focal wall to your living room or bedroom.

 CORKBOARD THE WALLS

 Need an easy way to reroute the noise in your home office?
-Here are a few ways.
+Here are a few ideas.

 Place corkboard on the walls of your home office.
-This will create a barrier between you and the noise on the other side of the walls.
+This will create a barrier between you and the noise on the other side of the wall.

-You can do this as easy as adding a command strip to 4 corners of a large corkboard and sticking it to your walls for easy removal.
+You can do this as easy as adding a command strip to 4 corners of a large corkboard and sticking it to your wall for easy removal.

 ADD A DROP CEILING

-This home renovation project would need to be talked over with your landlord or a property manager, but creating a barrier between you and the pitter-patter of feet I am sure would be well worth the shot.
+This home renovation would need to be talked over with your landlord or a property manager, but creating a barrier between you and the pitter-patter of upstairs footsteps could be worth it.

 Remember: If you are renting your space, please consult your landlord or property manager before doing any kind of “construction” to your home.